-- Estates The Estates area of Probate involves the court-monitored distribution of a decedent's assets according to his/her will or, in the absence of a will, Florida Statutes.
-When a deceased person leaves titled assets in his or her name alone, a petition for probate may be filed that allows distribution of the decedent's assets.
+- Estates The Estate area of Probate involves the court-monitored distribution of a decedent's assets according to his/her will or, in the absence of a will, Florida Statutes.
 The court oversees the estate to make sure debts are paid and proper distribution is made.
-Case life can last from a few months to several years, depending on the case type and complexity.
-In cases when a file falls outside of statutory time standards or becomes delinquent, the Office notifies the court.
-Deputy clerks process caveats, notices of trust, statements of claim, unclaimed funds; and they notify parties as required. - Guardianships Guardianships encompass the court monitoring of a ward's personal needs and/or property when he/she has been deemed incapacitated by the court or by reason of minority.
+An estate case can remain open a few weeks to several years depending on the case type and complexity.
+The Clerk's Office notifies the Court when a file falls outside of statutory time standards or becomes delinquent.
+Deputy clerks process caveats, notices of trust, statements of claim, unclaimed funds, and notify parties as required. - Guardianships Guardianships encompass the court monitoring of a ward's personal needs and/or property when he/she has been deemed incapacitated by the court or by reason of minority.
 There are several different types of guardianship actions: Guardianship of the Person, Guardianship of the Property, Guardianship of the Person and Property, Veterans Guardianship, Guardianship of a Minor, and Emergency Temporary Guardian.
 Guardianships can have a case life of one to many years.
 If a minor guardianship is opened on behalf of an infant, the case could remain open until the age of majority.
 The Clerk & Comptroller's responsibility, per statute, is to audit initial and annual guardianship reports following the Rules of Court and local procedures, using generally accepted accounting principles (GAAP).
-This is the standard that is set in rules that accountants follow in recording and summarizing transactions and financial statements.
+This is the standard set of rules that accountants follow in recording and summarizing transactions and financial statements.
 The Clerk & Comptroller is required to report to the Court the finding of the review and audits performed, maintain professional guardian files, and to monitor and maintain credit and criminal investigation reports of all guardians.
 The Clerk & Comptroller is also required to notify the court of any activity that requires intervention.

-- Mental Health The Mental Health section of the Probate Department involves court intervention when an individual becomes incapacitated, demonstrates substance abuse, or exhibits mental illness to the point that they may endanger themselves, while not willing to voluntarily seek treatment.
+- Mental Health The Mental Health section of the Probate Division involves court intervention when an individual becomes incapacitated, demonstrates substance abuse, or exhibits mental illness to the point that they may endanger themselves, while not willing to voluntarily seek treatment.
 Deputy clerks assist the petitioners in mental health and substance abuse cases.
 This involves the involuntary examination of individuals when it is believed that they are a danger to themselves or others and refuse voluntary medical care.
 Statute provides for the community's ability to access the court system when an individual refuses to voluntarily enter a receiving center or obtain outpatient services.
-The Probate Department also processes and prepares orders appointing the Public Defender, sets a court date for a hearing, and notifies parties pursuant to statute.
+The Probate Division also processes and prepares orders appointing the Public Defender, sets a court date for a hearing, and notifies parties pursuant to statute.
 These actions are considered emergency actions and receive priority processing.
-The role of the Clerk & Comptroller's Office in assisting applicants is to perform the following steps: - Provide the public with resources, referrals, and information. - Explain the purpose and procedure involved in filing the Baker and Marchman Acts. - Explain, identify, and assist with the completion of forms. - Remain active in attending community meetings pertaining to mental health and substance abuse to remain informed of updates and changes in legislation.
+The role of the Clerk & Comptroller's Office in assisting applicants is to perform the following steps: - Provide the public with resources, referrals, and information. - Explain the purpose and procedure involved in filing the Baker and Marchman Acts. - Explain, identify, and assist with the completion of forms to include the facilitation of appointment of the Public Defender or Regional Counsel. - Remain active in attending community meetings pertaining to mental health and substance abuse to remain informed of updates and changes in legislation.

-2. Criminal Courts Division
+2. Criminal Courts Department

-The Criminal Courts Division contains three departments: (a) Criminal Department, (b) Traffic Department, and (c) Courtroom Clerk Department.
-The responsibilities of the Criminal Courts Division include the processing and maintenance of felonies, misdemeanor, criminal traffic, juvenile delinquency and dependency, jury management, appeals, county and municipal ordinances, and civil infractions.
+The Criminal Courts Department contains three divisions: (a) Criminal Division, (b) Traffic Division, and (c) Courtroom Clerk Division.
+The responsibilities of the Criminal Courts Department include the processing and maintenance of felonies, misdemeanor, criminal traffic, juvenile delinquency and dependency, jury management, appeals, county and municipal ordinances, and civil infractions.